unfoldadmin/django-unfold/docs/configuration/modeladmin.md

     # Set to False, to enable filter as "sidebar"
     list_filter_sheet = True

-    # Position horizontal scrollbar in changelist at the top
-    list_horizontal_scrollbar_top = False

     # Disable select all action in changelist
     list_disable_select_all = False